Vaishali Pharma Ltd recommends 1:1 Bonus Issue and 1:5 Stock Split; Expects to continue its Strong Growth Momentum with Innovation - www.lokmattimes.com

 Vaishali Pharma Ltd recommends 1:1 Bonus Issue and 1:5 Stock Split; Expects to continue its Strong Growth Momentum with Innovation

-Mumbai (Maharashtra) [India], August 29: Board of directors of Mumbai-based Vaishali Pharma Ltd (NSE – VAISHALI) has recommended issue ...
+PNN Mumbai (Maharashtra) [India], August 29: Board of directors of Mumbai based Vaishali Pharma Ltd (NSE - VAISHALI) has ...

 The board also considered proposal for raising of fund by way of equity shares, debentures or other securities through rights issue, private placement, qualified institutions placement (QIP), preferential issue or any other method.